World Cancer Day – Shari’s Update🎗️

 Hair “shedding” has started and I’m leaning more towards just waiting it out to see how much hair I truly lose.
 I have gone back and forth on my thoughts around this topic.
 I won’t bore you with my indecisiveness but I will say, I have a LOT of hair so it kind of feels nice to lose a little.

-Friends have come to my aid with meals, care packages, and thoughtful Marco polos (I love video messages).
 It’s been refreshing to have the normalcy of work, and I’ve enjoyed extra time at home with my husband and toddler.
 I’ve also felt a bit cooped up at home.
 We’ve made the best of it with walks outside between weather breaks… bonus that we live next to a beautiful bay and walking path on the berm of the rocky beach (picture receipt below).
 I appreciate each and every one of you that have reached out, sent cards, messages, and shown me and my family so much love.
 The support means everything to me.
-It’s World Cancer Day and I can’t help but think of every one that has been affected by cancer and even those that will be in the future.
+It’s World Cancer Day (Feb 4th) and I can’t help but think of every one that has been affected by cancer and even those that will be in the future.
 Praying extra today for peace and healing to those in the throws of cancer (like me), those who are surviving, and those affected by cancer in any way. 🎗️❤️ Jeremiah 33:6

 Leave a comment